Approximation Bounds for Random Neural Networks and Reservoir Systems: Approximation Error Estimates for Random Neural Networks

 \subsection{Results in the finite-dimensional case}

 Let us now specialize to the case $\mathcal{X} = \R^q$.
 We work in the setting and notation as introduced in Section~\ref{sec:hilbertcase} and, in particular, consider random neural networks

 Thus, Theorem~\ref{thm:approxstatic} provides a random neural network approximation result for a wide range of sampling distributions $\pi$ for the weights.
 However, these assumptions may not allow us to sample the weights from a uniform distribution, unless the Fourier representation of $H^*$ is compactly supported.
 In this section we prove that this case can still be covered by applying the representation from Proposition~\ref{prop:SmoothRepresentation}.
-To simplify the statements we choose $m=1$ here, but all the results can be directly generalized to $m \in \N$.
+To simplify the statements we choose $m=1$ here, but all the results can be directly generalized to $m \in \N^+$. {In line with Remark~\ref{rmk:leastsquares} the ``existence'' statement in the next proposition also directly yields approximation error bounds for the random neural network with readout ${\bf W}$ trained by least-squares minimization.}

 \begin{proposition} Suppose $H^* \colon \R^q \to \R$ can be represented as

 for some complex-valued function $g$ on $\R^q$ and all ${\bf z} \in \R^q$ with $\|{\bf z}\| \leq M$.
 Assume that